ackintosh/ganesha/README.md

 #### Disable

-Ganesha will continue to record success/failure statistics, but it will not trip.
+Ganesha continue to record success/failure statistics, but Ganesha does not trip even if failure count reached to threshold.

 ```php
 // Ganesha with Count strategy(threshold `3`).